tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-True art is characterized by an irresistible urge in the creative artist. - Albert Einstein
+These aren't the droids you're looking for. - Obi-Wan Kenobi

 ### About the project
 Just a fun project to grab a random quote of the day everyday.